MicrosoftDocs/win32/desktop-src/SecCNG/key-storage-and-retrieval.md

 ---
-Description: 'CNG provides a model for private key storage that allows adapting to the current and future demands of creating applications that use cryptography features such as public or private key encryption, as well as the demands of the storage of key material.' ms.assetid: '95e5750f-fdc5-41f3-a4ce-9593a7081e95'
+Description: CNG provides a model for private key storage that allows adapting to the current and future demands of creating applications that use cryptography features such as public or private key encryption, as well as the demands of the storage of key material. ms.assetid: 95e5750f-fdc5-41f3-a4ce-9593a7081e95
-title: Key Storage and Retrieval
+title: Key Storage and Retrieval ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Key Storage and Retrieval